Rural American history: Southern country store

 Outside the South, there were plenty of small towns where merchants and storekeepers could prosper.
 In the antebellum South there was no counterpart.
-The American Civil War devastated the rural, as cotton prices fell and the vast sums invested in slaves disappeared overnight.
+The American Civil War devastated the rural economy as cotton prices fell and the vast sums invested in slaves disappeared overnight.
 Before the Civil War plantation owners handled the cotton or tobacco matters and met consumer needs of their family and slaves.
-They dealt directly with wholesalers (called "factors") in far-off cities like Baltimore, Louisville, and St Louis.
+They dealt directly with wholesalers (called "factors") in distant Southern cities like Richmond, Baltimore, Mobile, Louisville, and St Louis.
 In poor white areas there were occasional merchants.
 When slavery was abolished the people urgently needed merchants.
 Ambitious men suddenly appeared after 1865 and played a leading role in refashioning the economic and social fabric of the South.
 By 1878, for example, there were 1,468 local merchants in Alabama, or 12 for every 10,000 people.
 These merchants were diverse in their backgrounds and operations, serving as crucial intermediaries between rural communities and larger markets.
 Many if not most were Jewish peddlers and merchants from the North.
 They had a better rapport with Black customers.

 Merchants used the newly built railroads to link the rural cotton or tobacco economy to the national economy.
 They worked with wholesalers in the handful of Southern cities to bring in northern consumer products.
-Legally they depended on new state laws creating the "crop lien system".
+Legally they depended on new state laws creating the "crop-lien system".
 The merchant legally owned the entire commercial crop (usually cotton) from planting to harvest.
 He sold supplies on credit.
-When the crop was harvested the farmer brought it all to the merchant who then sold it, paid what the farmer owed the owner of the land, cleared the farmer's debt to the store, and returned the surplus if any.
+When the crop was harvested the farmer brought it all to the merchant who then sold it, paid what the farmer owed the owner of the land, cleared the farmer's debt to the store, and returned any surplus.
 By providing credit to the poor white and black farmers, they exerted more influence every week than the white land owners.